 I’m surprised how many fly anglers I meet who have no experience with bait or a spinning rod.
 I’d tell you to put the fly rod away for a season and fish minnows for a while, but no one would listen.
 Looking back, I’m fortunate that I had about fifteen years of fishing live minnows.
 Because that’s where I learned a lot about fishing streamers.

 The best minnow guys I knew all fished them the same way.
 My uncle was an expert at the craft.
 We strung live, fathead minnows with a double hook.
 And we drifted those minnows, starting with a cast upstream and across.
 There was no stripping involved — well, there wasn’t much fast reeling or cross current progress.
 The minnow wasn’t swimming on a path to somewhere else.
 We wanted the bait to look like it was struggling near the bottom, bumbling along and either injured or dying.
 (It was.)
 If we thought a trout was holding beside a log on the bank seam, we put the minnow in that seam and drifted it to the trout.
-We might jig or twitch it a bit, but we didn’t pull the minnow away from the bank seam and into the middle currents, away from the trout.
-That wouldn’t make any sense.
+We might jig or twitch it a bit, but we didn’t pull the minnow away from the bank seam and into the middle currents, away from the trout, because that wouldn’t make any sense.

 But that’s exactly what we are told to do with a streamer.